gohugoio/hugo/content/functions/apply.md

 ---
 title: apply
-description: Given a map, array, or slice, `description` returns a new slice with a function applied over it.
+description: Given a map, array, or slice, `apply` returns a new slice with a function applied over it.
 godocref:
 date: 2017-02-01
 publishdate: 2017-02-01